tjmisko/tjmisko.github.io/_about/what-i-do.md

 All disciplines build models and use metaphors to understand the world.
 Understanding what these models have to offer and where they fall short forms the epistemological core of my approach.

 ## My Skills
 * Mathematical excellence applied to statistics, data science, computer science, and economics
-* Robust communication skills including strong technical and non-technical writing and
+* Robust communication with good oral presentation skills and strong technical and non-technical writing
+* Close reading and critical analysis of argumentation, form, and content of texts
-* Teaching
+* Project management and
+* Teaching and mentoring focused on developing conceptual understanding and building the confidence needed to take on problems.